bioinfo-core-BGU/neatseq-flow/docs/source/Installation_guide_GUI.rst

 Since most high-throughput sequencing analysis programs are Linux based, NeatSeq-Flow is typically used on a Linux operating system, preferably (but not necessarily) on a computer cluster.
 However, the workflow design and script generation steps can be run on any operating system that has Phyton installed.

-NeatSeq-Flow GUI is also installed on the Linux computer/cluster.
+NeatSeq-Flow GUI is also installed on the Linux computer/cluster, but it is possible to access it from a Windows computer through a Windows X server.

 NeatSeq-Flow can be installed in one of two ways: